 Swimming in Rio On Pools

-Tips for visiting Rio On Pools in Mountain Pine Ridge Reserve
+Tips for visiting Rio On Pools in Mountain Pine Ridge Forest Reserve

-- Rent an SUV instead of a car
+- Rent a 4-Wheel Drive SUV instead of a car

 - Walk down and swim with caution.